HAECHI-LABS/vvisp-sample/README.md

 ## Contract

 - Create your own contracts in `contracts/` directory.
-- Not recommend modifying contracts in `libs/` and `upgradeable/` directory.
+- Not recommend modifying contracts in `upgradeable/` directory.

 ## Test